-- 3. The business authorised by this licence must not operate with a greater overall level of social impact on the wellbeing of the local and broader community than what could reasonably be expected from the information contained in the Community Impact Statement, application and other information submitted in the process of obtaining this licence. - 4.
-The premises is to be operated at all times in accordance with the Plan of Management dated 18 March 2022 as may be varied from time to time after consultation with NSW Police.
-A copy of the Plan of Management is to be kept on the premises, and made available for inspection on the request of a police officer, council officer, Liquor and Gaming NSW inspector, or any other person authorised by the Independent Liquor and Gaming Authority. - 5.
-The licensee or its representative must join and be an active participant in the local liquor accord. - 6.
-Closed-circuit television system - 1) The licensee must maintain a closed-circuit television (CCTV) system on the licensed premises ("the premises") in accordance with the following requirements: - (a) the system must record continuously from opening time until one hour after the premises is required to close, - (b) recordings must be in digital format and at a minimum of ten (10) frames per second, - (c) any recorded image must specify the time and date of the recorded image, - (d) the system's cameras must cover the following areas: - (i) all entry and exit points on the premises, and - (ii) all publicly accessible areas (other than toilets) within the premises. - 2) The licensee must also: - (a) keep all recordings made by the CCTV system for at least 30 days, - (b) ensure that the CCTV system is accessible at all times the system is required to operate pursuant to clause 1(a), by at least one person able to access and fully operate the system, including downloading and producing recordings of CCTV footage, and - (c) provide any recordings made by the system to a police officer or Liquor and Gaming NSW inspector within 24 hours of any request by the police officer or Liquor and Gaming NSW inspector to provide such recordings. - 7.
-Specialised liquor products - 1) The licensee must ensure that only the following liquor products are sold or supplied by the licensed business ("Business"), except as provided by sub-clause 2: - (a) craft beer - (b) craft cider - (c) craft spirits - (d) boutique wines (including sparkling wines and champagne) - (e) organic and natural liquor products
+- 1) The licensee must maintain a closed-circuit television (CCTV) system at the supermarket/general store in accordance with the following requirements: - (a) the system must record continuously from opening time until one hour after the supermarket/general store is required to close, - (b) recordings must be in digital format and at a minimum of ten (10) frames per second, - (c) any recorded image must specify the time and date of the recorded image, - (d) the system's cameras must cover the following areas: - (i) all entry and exit points to the supermarket/general store, and - (ii) all publicly accessible areas (other than toilets) within the liquor sales area. - 2) The licensee must also: - (a) keep all recordings made by the CCTV system for at least 30 days, - (b) ensure that the CCTV system is accessible at all times the system is required to operate pursuant to clause 1(a), by at least one person able to access and fully operate the system, including downloading and producing recordings of CCTV footage, and - (c) provide any recordings made by the system to a police officer or Liquor and Gaming NSW inspector within 24 hours of any request by the police officer or Liquor and Gaming NSW inspector to provide such recordings.

+8. Specialised liquor products

-- 2) Other complementary liquor products, provided that those other products do not exceed more than 10% of the total product lines or 10% of the total products stocked on the premises at any one time, are also permitted.
-For liquor products available for sale under this sub-clause, the licensee must maintain documentation that stock levels do not exceed either of the specified 10% thresholds. - 3) The licensee must ensure that a list of the product lines and products stocked by the Business at any one time is kept at the premises and made available for inspection on the request of a police officer, Liquor & Gaming NSW inspector, or any other person authorised by the Independent Liquor and Gaming Authority. - 4) For every liquor product that is available for sale under sub-clause 1, the licensee must maintain and make available for inspection on the premises documentation from the supplier confirming the location of production, and/or that the product meets the relevant definition specified in this condition.
+- 1) The licensee must ensure that only the following liquor products are sold or supplied by the licensed business ("Business"), except as provided by clause 2: - (a) craft beer. - (b) craft cider. - (c) craft spirits. - (d) boutique wines (including sparkling wines and champagne) - (e) organic and natural liquor products. - (f) wine produced in the Snowy Valleys and Cootamundra-Gundagai LGAs in which the premises is located. - (g) liquor products produced in the Snowy Valleys and Cootamundra-Gundagai LGAs. - 2) Other complementary liquor products, provided that those other products do not exceed more than 10% of the total product lines or 10% of the total products stocked on the premises at any one time, are also permitted. - 3) The licensee must ensure that a list of the product lines and products stocked by the Business at any one time is kept at the premises and made available for inspection on the request of a police officer, Liquor & Gaming NSW inspector, or any other person authorised by the Independent Liquor and Gaming Authority. - 4) For every liquor product that is available for sale, the licensee must maintain and make available for inspection on the premises documentation from the supplier confirming the location of production, and/or that the product meets the relevant definition specified in this condition.